 The second half of two courses for non-biology majors needing to fulfil a natural science requirement.
 This course will focus on basic human gross anatomy, basic physiology and some basic pathology.
-Prerequisite: A grade of "C" or better in BIO 0013.

 Principles of Biology I

 BIO 1121 4 FA/SP